-In our work of developing focus fusion, we have often been asked, especially by people without physics backgrounds: “How can I tell if what you are saying is real?
+In our work of developing Focus Fusion, we have often been asked, especially by people without physics backgrounds: “How can I tell if what you are saying is real?
 How can I tell the difference between your claims, and the claims of a lot of pseudo scientists who say they have cheap or free energy?”
-So this raises the broad problem of how to tell real science form pseudo-science, something masquerading as science.
+So this raises the broad problem of how to tell real science from pseudo-science, something masquerading as science.

 First, let me emphasize that I am here talking purely about distinguishing something scientific from something that is not science at all.
 Telling good science from bad science—right theories from wrong theories—is a lot more complicated.
 Second, you will find a lot on the web about telling pseudoscience from real science, but I think most of it is either wrong or confusing.
 So here are three simple rules that are almost always valid.

 1) Real science is open.
 Scientific discovery is fundamentally a social enterprise—the only way science is verified and moves forward is by sharing it, in detail, with others.
 If someone claims to have a huge breakthrough, but refuse to share any details about it (because the technology will be stolen, etc.) it should be treated with extreme caution.
 Until they reveal, such as in a patent filing or a published paper (even just self-published on the web) what they are doing, the assumption has to be that it is not scientifically valid.
 Yes, some technological advances—a better widget or even a bigger bomb—can be made in secret at times; but not scientific discoveries about how nature works.
 And without openness there can be no confirmation of what is done.